sahsaeedi/TPO/README.md

 </div>

 This repository contains the code and released models for our paper [Triple Preference Optimization: Achieving Better Alignment in a Single Step Optimization](https://arxiv.org/abs/2405.16681).
 We propose a novel preference optimization to enhance the instruction-following and reasoning capabilities of large language models in a single step, beginning with the pre-trained/instruction-tuned model.
-TPO outperforms DPO and its latest variants across MixEval-Hard, MT-Bench, Arena-Hard represent instruction following benchmarks and GSm8K, MMLU, and MMLU-Pro represent the reasoning benchmarks under various settings.
-Please find all the released model checkpoints at [this link](https://huggingface.co/).
+TPO outperforms DPO and its latest variants across MixEval-Hard, MT-Bench, and Arena-Hard, representing instruction following benchmarks, and GSm8K, MMLU, and MMLU-Pro represent the reasoning benchmarks under various settings.
+Please find all the released model checkpoints at [this link](https://huggingface.co/tpo-alignment).

 <img src="img/tpo_overview.png" width="1000px"></img>